pkro/linux_notes/readme.md

     nc -l 9003 > xdebug3connections.log

+#### tee

+Read from standard input and write to standard output and files (or commands).
+Useful for redirecting output to multiple files.

 #### Use command output as command parameters

 use command1 $(command2) to use command2's output as parameters for command2: